Thorgy Thor

 Thorgy Thor is the stage name of Shane Thor Galligan, an American drag queen and musician who came to international attention on the eighth season of RuPaul's Drag Race and on the third season of All Stars.

 Early life

+Shane Thor Galligan was born and raised in Ronkonkoma, New York on Long Island.

 Galligan studied music at the University of Hartford Hartt School in Connecticut before graduating from the State University of New York, Purchase with a Bachelor of Music in both viola and violin performance in 2006.
 He also knows how to play the cello.

 His mother, Elaine Frantzen Galligan (born March 22, 1953), died from cancer on March 20, 2005.